radcamp/radcamp.github.io/Kigali2023/vm-technical-configuration.md

 With the default binary that gets chosen (RAxML-PTHREADS-AVX) the UTM ubuntu VM gives a core dump.
 Using `raxmlHPC-PTHREADS-SSE` instead seems to work fine, so I just removed all the other versions of raxml from the ~/miniconda3/envs/ipyrad/bin.
+* This is very very slow inside the emulated x86 env.
+Maybe could fix it...

 # Mac image port of the vbox (None of this ever worked)
 **NONE OF THIS EVER WORKED** It is a good idea in theory to convert the